rweichler/HTTPAudioPlayer/README.md

 It basically is an AVPlayer with a couple of nifty features, including:

 * The ability to download the data before you play it
+* Saving the file to disk instead of keeping it in memory
 * Delegate methods for buffering
 * When the internet connection dies, it resumes the download when you get it again
 * Ability to set headers/cookies for files that require authorization